Inter-particle potentials in a scalar QFT with a Higgs-like mediating field

 We will work in the Hamiltonian formalism of QFT where the basic equation to be solved is the 4-momentum eigenvalue equation

-where $\hP^{\mu}$ is the energy-momentum operator of the quantized theory which follows from equations (\ref{MOD_HAMILTONIAN}) and (\ref{MOMENTUM}), $Q^{\mu} = (E, {\bf Q})$ is the energy-momentum eigenvalue and $|\Psi\ket$ are the corresponding eigenfunctions.
-It is not possible to obtain exact solutions for the $\mu = 0$ component of equation (\ref{EQ:EV}) hence approximation methods must be used.
-We will use the variational method to obtain approximate results.
-For $\mu = 1,2,3$ the solutions of (\ref{EQ:EV}) are free-field-like as we point out below.
+where $\hP^{\nu}$ is the energy-momentum operator of the quantized theory which follows from equations (\ref{MOD_HAMILTONIAN}) (as specified below) and (\ref{MOMENTUM}), $Q^{\nu} = (E, {\bf Q})$ is the energy-momentum eigenvalue and $|\Psi\ket$ are the corresponding eigenfunctions.
+It is not possible to obtain exact solutions for the $\nu = 0$ component of equation (\ref{EQ:EV}).
+Consequently, if one wished to solve for the energy of a system in question, then approximation methods must be used.
+For $\nu = 1,2,3$ the solutions of (\ref{EQ:EV}) are free-field-like as we point out below.

-Variational approximations to the $\mu = 0$ component of the eigenvalue equation (\ref{EQ:EV}), \ie the Hamiltonian component, require the evaluation of
+Variational approximations to the $\nu = 0$ component of the eigenvalue equation (\ref{EQ:EV}), \ie the Hamiltonian component, require the evaluation of

 where $|\Psi_{t} \ket$ are suitably chosen trial states that contain adjustable features (functions, parameters).
 The applicability, accuracy and usefulness of a variational approximation depend on the choice of the trial states.
 They must be appropriately chosen for every case being studied.